fxlin/slurm-demo/README.md

 * `sbatch`

 ## check SLRUM job output
-will write a file like "slurm-4369350.out" in current dir, with job ID.
+if not specifying output, will write a file like "slurm-4369350.out" in current dir, with job ID.
 (there's often seconds of delay)

 ## SLURM on conda with